 Robbins weaves into this (mostly) true story various sub-plots: starving singer Olive Stanton (Emily Watson) gets a job first as a stagehand and then a part in the show; Joan Cusack’s mousy anti-communist Hazel Huffman testifies to a scalp-hunting senate committee, drawing bitchy ventriloquist Tommy Crickshaw (Bill Murray) in her wake, suppressing his own radical past in his attempt to make her; Vanessa Redgrave’s society matron Constance LaGrange supports the players despite the fact her magnate husband Gray Mathers (Philip Baker Hall) is doing business with Italian fascists; and Nelson Rockefeller (John Cusack) contends with Diego Rivera (Ruben Blades) in the infamous incident of his mural for the Rockefeller Centre, tackled again not three years later in Frida.
 This latter aspect is Robbins’ largest overt conceit, for “The Cradle Will Rock” was staged in 1937 and Rivera’s mural destroyed in 1933.

 Such heavy-handedness, and dubious historical and artistic theory, kind of makes you think Rockefeller had a point about keeping art and politics separate, which isn’t supposed to be the idea.
-Like Blitzstein's, Robbins’ notions aren’t all that particularly interesting, in comparison to his urgent desire to put them over, and Citizen Kane is a far more profound study of the split character of pre-WW2 America, for all the patronisation of Welles as a drunken playboy.
+Like Blitzstein's, Robbins’ ideass aren’t all that particularly interesting, certainly not in comparison to their shared, urgent desire to put them over through dynamically involving art, and Citizen Kane is a far more profound study of the split character of pre-WW2 America, for all the patronisation of Welles as a drunken playboy.
 Still, it’s a film big-hearted enough to get a thrill out of the scene in which Rivera, Rockefeller, Frida Kahlo and sundry models dance in careless joy, and give even its rat-fink anti-heroine a happy fadeout.
 The whole movie has a vibrant and spirited humour that renders easily forgivable the caricatures and catechisms by the time the climactic performance of the show rolls around, the cast getting around their being banned to act in it by their union by doing the whole thing from the theatre seats and Blitzstein hammering it out on his piano.
 At its best, Cradle Will Rock is a hymn to human creative and communal energy.
 At its worst, it's a self-impressed poseur's conceit.
+Orson Welles may well have understood.